Ever Softly We Go

 A big duh on that one.

 Morgan stood in the hallway looking at the two dazed cops we had dropped to the floor.
-"Well, we can't exactly leave them here now can we?"
+"Well, we can't exactly leave them here, now can we?"

-Another stupid statement was what I thought and then I decided to keep quiet since Morgan had whipped out his cell and was making calls.
-Oh, joy more folks would be arriving.
+Another stupid statement was what I thought, and then I decided to keep quiet since Morgan had whipped out his cell and was making calls.
+Oh, joy, more folks would be arriving.
 But at least they would be vampires.
 I hoped.

-We stood silent for a moment regarding the vampire stunned cops lying passively on the floor between us.
+We stood silent for a moment regarding the vampire-stunned cops lying passively on the floor between us.
 We hadn't drained them as much as just absorbed their thoughts while calming them.
 Jasmine was muttering something in the distance that I guessed was a protection chant or something along those lines.

-Morgan snapped his cell phone shut saying, "Okay, I have had these two put on a special assignment for the local office of Homeland Security and they no longer report to their precinct.
+Morgan snapped his cell phone shut saying, "Okay, I have had these two put on a special assignment for the local office of Homeland Security, and they no longer report to their precinct.
 Bradley Terrill will be here soon to help with the clean up and reconstruct.
 He is bringing his crew."

-I was stunned and catching the look in Harry's eyes he was also caught by surprised.
+I was stunned, and catching the look in Harry's eyes, he was also caught by surprise.
 Bradley Terrill was a vampire executioner along the same level in our pantheon of blood suckers as Morgan.
-Brad usually resided in the northern part of the United States and bounced back and forth between America and Canada keeping things even and quiet.
+Brad usually resided in the northern part of the United States and bounced back and forth between America and Canada, keeping things even and quiet.
 Translation being, he got to thin the newbies and re-educate the older ones who were straying for most of the Great White North and areas in the upper USA.
 If that didn't work, he took them out, same as Morgan did for the South and Midwest part of the United States.